fox-one/pando/design.md

-# Pando 设计文档
+# Pando Design Document

-## 与 Pando 交互
+## Interact with Pando

-Pando 里面的所有角色都是通过给 Pando 多签收款地址转账来完成，把要操作的方法和参数写在 memo 里面；节点 Syncer（worker/syncer）会把这些外部转账即 Mixin Multisig Output 同步过来，然后交给 Payee（worker/payee）去按顺序处理。
+All participants of Pando complete the interaction by transferring token to the multisig wallet; Node worker **Syncer** syncs the payments as mixin multisig outputs, all outputs will be processed by another worker **Payee** in order.

 ### Mixin Multisig Output